 They want a fair MOT test, that doesn’t miss potentially dangerous problems, yet doesn’t fail things that should have passed.
 They wonder where to take their car or van for an MOT test.

 Worry no more!
-Our customers can leave their car or van with us and we will take it for MOT.
-As a former MOT tester, we can check vehicles before test, and scrutinise the MOT result.
+My customers can leave their car or van with me and I will take it for MOT.
+As a former MOT tester, I can check vehicles before test, and scrutinise the MOT result.

 There is a charge for the MOT test.